cloudmesh-community/book/chapters/class/516/week3-arch.md

   service (please do not use swagger codegen).
 We will teach you how to do that in a future activity.

-* The project must use at least 1 + n clouds for each team member.
-Where n is the number of team members with maximum 3 team members.
+* The project must use at least 1 + n clouds for each team member. where n is the number of team members with maximum 3 team members.
 We will teach you how to do that in a future activity.